EliLillyCo/surfaltr/README.md

 As run_phobius() relies on the Phobius API, a copy of the software does not need to be downloaded on the user’s device.
 However, in order to ensure that sequences can be adequately processed in the R development environment, the “ragp” package needs to be installed.
 To install this package, the following code can be used: devtools::install_github("missuse/ragp")

-# Please refer to the vignette for detailed descriptions of wrokflow and functions.
+# Please refer to the vignette for detailed descriptions of workflow and functions.

 # References